Lester B. Pearson: Early life, family, and education

 Pearson was born in Newtonbrook (now a part of Toronto) in the township of York, Ontario, the son of Annie Sarah (née Bowles) and Edwin Arthur Pearson, a Methodist (later United Church of Canada) minister.
-Lester was the brother of Vaughan Whitier Pearson and Marmaduke (Duke) Pearson.
+Lester was the brother of Vaughan Whitier Pearson and Marmaduke "Duke" Pearson.
+Edwin Arthur was the son of Irish immigrant Marmaduke Louis Pearson and United Empire Loyalist descendant Hester Ann Marsh, while both of his maternal grandparents were children of Irish immigrants.
 When Pearson was one month old, his family moved to 1984 Yonge Street.
 Lester Pearson's father moved the young family north of Toronto to Aurora, Ontario, where he was the minister at Aurora Methodist Church on Yonge Street.
 Lester spent his early years in Aurora and attended the public school on Church Street.
 The family lived at 39 Catherine Avenue.
 Pearson was a member of the Aurora Rugby team.

 Pearson graduated from Hamilton Collegiate Institute in Hamilton, Ontario, in 1913 at the age of 16.
 Later that same year, he entered Victoria College at the University of Toronto, where he lived in residence in Gate House and shared a room with his brother Duke.
 He was later elected to the Pi Gamma Mu social sciences honour society's chapter at the University of Toronto for his outstanding scholastic performance in history and psychology.
 Just as Norman Jewison, E. J. Pratt, Northrop Frye and his student Margaret Atwood would, Pearson participated in the sophomore theatrical tradition of The Bob Comedy Revue.
 After Victoria College, Pearson won a scholarship to study at St John's College, Oxford, from 1921 to 1923.

 Sporting interests

 At the University of Toronto, Pearson became a noted athlete, excelling in rugby union and also playing basketball.
 He later also played for the Oxford University Ice Hockey Club while on a scholarship at the University of Oxford, a team that won the first Spengler Cup in 1923.
 Pearson also excelled in baseball and lacrosse as a youth.
 His baseball talents as an infielder were strong enough for a summer of semi-pro play with the Guelph Maple Leafs of the Ontario Intercounty Baseball League.
 Pearson toured North America with a combined Oxford and Cambridge Universities lacrosse team in 1923.
-After he joined the University of Toronto History Department as an instructor, he helped to coach the U of T's football and hockey teams.
+After he joined the University of Toronto's History Department as an instructor, he helped to coach the U of T's football and ice hockey teams.
 He played golf and tennis to high standards as an adult.